-The net cash used in financing activities for the year ended December 31, 2012 was \$14.9 million.
-We used \$13.0 million of cash to purchase treasury stock, \$2.5 million for capital lease payments, reported \$0.5 million of excess tax benefits from share-based compensation as a financing cash in-flow and we received proceeds from stock options exercised of \$0.1 million.
+The net cash used in financing activities for the year ended December 31, 2013 was \$10.1 million.
+We used \$13.8 million to purchase treasury stock, \$2.6 million of cash for stock tendered for payments of withholding taxes, \$2.3 million for capital lease payments, and \$0.9 million for repayment of long term debt.
+These payments were offset by proceeds from the issuance of debt of \$9.1 million, excess tax benefits from share-based compensation of \$0.3 million and proceeds from stock options exercised of \$0.1 million as a financing cash in-flow.
+In January 2014, we agreed to finance approximately \$25.4 million of tractors using secured debt with a five year term with an interest rate ranging from 1.87% to 1.93%.

-Cash paid for income taxes of \$28.6 million was less than our income tax expense of \$43.3 million due primarily to timing differences between our tax returns and financial statements.
-The two largest 2012 timing differences relate to amortization of intangibles and depreciation for containers.
+Cash paid for income taxes of \$29.7 million was less than our income tax expense of \$43.4 million due primarily to timing differences between our tax returns and financial statements.
+The two largest 2013 timing differences relate to amortization of intangibles and depreciation for containers.
+In 2014, we would expect our cash paid for taxes to be closer to our income tax expense due to less tax amortization of intangibles and no bonus depreciation of fixed asset purchases.